brabster/talk-ml-intro/content/3-example.md

 - [House prices dataset available on Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques)
 - It's just a spreadsheet
 - ML training typically uses matrices - which are like spreadsheets where every value must be a number
+- Dataset actually has over 70 columns - domain knowledge to pick these two

 ---